Jimbomaniak/10_coursera/README.md

 ---

-Script uses coursera xml feed to find courses and save info about 20 random courses into Excel file.
+Script uses coursera xml feed to find courses and save info about 20 random courses into Excel file in script folder.

 ###How to use: